onitake/restreamer/README.md

 ## Architecture

-restreamer is written in [Go](https://golang.org/), a very versatile programming language, and suited perfectly for the development of network services.
+restreamer is written in [Go](https://golang.org/), a very versatile programming language.
+The built-in network layer makes it a first-class choice for a streaming server.

 These are the key components:
 * util - a small utility library